programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 The file signature `FF D8 FF E0` at the beginning confirms that it is a JPEG file.
 A PNG file, as another example, would start with `89 50 4E 47 0D 0A 1A 0A` [^14].
 Following the file signature is information regarding metadata fields describing the image’s dimensions, color depth, and encoding settings, which is not of importance for our case here.
 The bulk of the file contains compressed image data, which appears as a seemingly random string of hex values.

-#### Challenging "Screen Essentialism": The Hybrid Artifact
+#### Discovering a Hidden Archive: The Hybrid Artifact

-While the standard JPEG ends predictably, digital artifacts can have "dual identities" by exploiting how different software "reads" or parses data.
-This challenges "screen essentialism"—the idea that a file is only what the icon on our desktop says it is.
+While the standard JPEG ends predictably, digital artifacts can harbour what Albertini calls "polyglot" structures: a single file that is valid under multiple format specifications simultaneously.
+This challenges screen essentialism, because the file is not only what the icon on our desktop says it is; its meaning depends on which software reads it, and according to which structural rules.

 To demonstrate these "dual identities," we will analyze `cat-with-hidden-content.jpg` again.
 While it appears to be a standard image, a hex dump reveals a second structural paradigm.
 JPEGs are read from the top down, and stop at an "End of Image" (EOI) marker.
 ZIP files, conversely, are typically parsed from the bottom up.
 This different standards allow the appending of a ZIP archive to the end of a JPEG, resulting in a hybrid file that remains valid for both an image viewer and an archive utility.